hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 use a block event listener.
 The Fabric client Node.js will be notified when a new block is committed to the ledger on the peer.
 The client Node.js will then call the registered callback of the application program.
 The callback will be passed a JSON representation of the newly added block.
-Note that when `connect()` is not called with a `true` value the callback will receive a filtered block.
+Note that when `connect()`
+is not called with `{full_block: true}` the callback will receive a filtered block.
-The access rights of the user registering to receive full blocks will be checked by the peer's channel-based event service.
+The access rights of the user registering to receive full blocks will be checked by the Peer's channel-based event service.
 When there is a need to see previously added blocks, the registration of the callback may include a starting block number.
 The callback will start receiving blocks from this number and continue to receive new blocks as they are added to the ledger.
 This is a way for the